Kansas City Chiefs vs. Washington Football Team NFL Week 6 Odds, Plays and Insights for October 17, 2021

 Washington stats and trends

+- So far this season Washington has one win against the spread.

-- The Football Team have yet to cover the spread this year when underdogs by 6.5 points or more.
+- This season, the Football Team are winless against the spread when entering a game as an underdog of 6.5 points or more.

-- Washington has gone over the point total in 80% of its opportunities this season (four times in five games with a set point total).
+- Washington's games this season have gone over the total in four out of five opportunities (80%).

-- This year the Football Team average eight fewer points per game (24.6) than the Chiefs give up (32.6).
+- The Football Team put up 24.6 points per game, eight fewer than the Chiefs allow (32.6).

 Home and road insights

-- At home this season, Washington is winless against the spread, and 1-2 overall.
+- Washington has not covered the spread at home, and is 1-2 overall there, this season.

-- In three home games this year, Washington has hit the over twice.
+- In three home games this season, Washington has gone over the total twice.

-- The Chiefs are unbeaten ATS (1-0) away from home as 6.5-point favorites or more.
+- On the road, the Chiefs are unbeaten ATS (1-0) as 6.5-point favorites or more.

 Powered by Data Skrive.